Living in Mexico. EVERYTHING you need to know (and then some)

-Albeit your TelMex / TelCel, internet, cable or electric bill, it will be cut, no exceptions.
+Albeit your TelMex / TelCel, internet, cable or CFE electric bill, it will be cut, no exceptions.
 To get the service reconnected (in most instances), you only have to pay the bill.
 Usually within a hour or so, the service will automatically be reactivated.

 So, what is the best way to pay your Mexican bills when you don’t have a local bank account?
 A lot of businesses now take credit cards, something they did not do even several years ago.
-Another way to pay your local bills in Mexico is to prepay them.
+However, I continue to read and hear of American / Canadian card holders having their Mexican payments rejected.